madsstoumann/elements/book/Icon.md

 ## Optimising `<svg>`: An example

-When you receive an SVG from a designer, it usually contains _way too much_ unnecesssary clutter.
+When you receive an `<svg>` from a designer, it usually contains _way too much_ unnecesssary clutter.
 Here's a real-life example of a simple "close icon", I received from a designer:

 ![SVG Close Icon](assets/icon_close.png)